Search

 That said, many users switching to Brevo do so because they can achieve similar email/SMS engagement at a fraction of the cost.
 If you’re not utilizing all of Klaviyo’s bells and whistles, Brevo can appear almost equivalent in everyday use.
 Also, Brevo’s allowance for unlimited contacts means you can keep historical data or larger audiences loaded without watching your bill skyrocket, whereas Klaviyo can get expensive as contacts add up.

-In summary: Klaviyo is more powerful for driving revenue per contact, but Brevo can drastically cut cost per contact.
-The choice might come down to budget and how advanced your e-com marketing needs are.
+Klaviyo is more powerful for driving revenue per contact, but Brevo can drastically cut cost per contact — and when your platform cost directly eats into that return, the math gets hard to ignore.
+The choice might come down to how much of that ROI you’re willing to give back in software fees.

 Compared to Maestra